kgillibrand/PIA-Port-Forwarding-Script/README.md

 4. Execute the script and provide the path to the file

+5. Add an exception in your firewall for the port and update the port settings for applications that you are using

 Other steps:
-- You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN and the official PIA appplication (OpenVPN backend) both use tun0 by default).
+- You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN uses tun0 by default in my experience).